miolabs/MIOFramework/README.md

 The MIO Framework!

-Do you ever wished to share code between platforms?
+Have you ever wished to share code between platforms?
 Do you like the Apple frameworks but you want/need to develop in other platforms?
-We are making that possible.
+Code sharing and Apple frameworks on different platforms; we are making that possible.

-We are porting the Apple frameworks like Foundation, UIKit and CoreData to other platform or enviroments, like the web, backned servers and hadware development!
+MioLabs is porting the Apple frameworks like Foundation, UIKit and CoreData to other platforms such as the web, backend servers and hardware microcontrollers!

-So you can share most of the loginc with the same language and the same API yopu arelady know!

-For that we had to port the libs, create a compiler/trasnpiler for the other platforms/enviroments.
+We choose Swift as our main language programming and now you can share both the programming logic and language and use the same API you already know and love!
+We have ported the libraries and created a compiler/transpiler, all based around Apple frameworks and Swift language, for the other platforms/environments.

-This is currently under heavly devlopment, but we came from the exprience that we start 2 years ago to port al these frameworks for the web.
-Now we are taking an step forward to just no use in another platform the same logic, use the same code, making you more efficent and fast to develop
+This is currently under heavy development, but we have come a long way from where we were two years ago when we started to port these frameworks to the web.
+Now we are taking another step forward implementing Swift code into all platforms making code sharing possible and making you into a faster, more efficient developer.

-MIOLabs team!
+The MIOLabs team!

 ## Subtrees